-When contemplating your energy bill, it's easy to zero in on the total balance and ignore the rest.
-But by looking at how many kilowatt hours (kWh) of energy you've used, you're better equipped to lower the cost of your bill and understand:
+It's easy to zero in on the total balance of your energy bill and ignore the rest.
+But you'll be surprised to know that just by looking at how many kilowatt hours (kWh) of energy you've used, you could essentially understand:

-- Whether you need to work on lowering your energy consumption.
+- How you can work on lowering your energy consumption and therefore your bill

 What is a kWh and why is it important?

 kWh stands for "kilowatt hour", a measure of energy consumption.

 Kilowatt (kW) is a power unit, equal to 1,000 watts (the same unit your light bulbs use).
 We usually rate appliances in kilowatts: running an appliance rated at 1kW, such as an oven, for a single hour will consume one kilowatt hour (kWh) of energy.
 An appliance rated at just 10 watts, like a night light, would take 100 hours to consume the same amount of energy.

 Energy retailers usually use kWh to measure your house's total power consumption.
 An average Australian household in South Australia, for example, consumes somewhere around 20kWh per day.

 What's the difference between kWh and kW?

 While the two look similar, a kW is a measure of power, while a kWh is a measure of energy.
 They are related, but not the same.